Status Quo (band): 1991–2009: Rock 'Til You Drop, Don't Stop and continued touring

-Between 2002 and 2005, Quo released the albums Heavy Traffic, Riffs and The Party Ain't Over Yet.
+Between 2002 and 2005, Quo released the albums Heavy Traffic, Riffs (another covers album) and The Party Ain't Over Yet.
 Another greatest hits album, XS All Areas – The Greatest Hits, appeared in 2004 with two new songs, "You'll Come 'Round" and "Thinking of You".
-In 2005 Rossi and Parfitt made cameo appearances in the long-running ITV soap opera Coronation Street in a storyline which involved them being sued by the notorious layabout Les Battersby, and performing live at his wedding as compensation.

 In December 2005, it was announced that Parfitt had been taken ill and was undergoing tests for throat cancer.
 All subsequent dates of the UK tour were cancelled as a result.
 However, the growths in Parfitt's throat were found to be benign and were successfully removed.
 In May 2006, a fully recovered Parfitt and the band returned to the NEC Birmingham to play the show that they had postponed in December.
 This was their 40th show at the venue, and was filmed for a DVD, entitled Just Doin' It.